WPBeginner

 That’s all, you can now try visiting a URL from your old Wix site to see the redirect in action.

-Note: These redirects will not redirect search engines and are not very SEO friendly.
+Note: These redirects will not redirect search engines and are not very SEO-friendly.
+We recommend installing an SEO plugin like All in One SEO to get your search engine rankings back up and build your authority.

 Lastly, don’t forget to inform your readers of your new address.
 You can do this by announcing your move on social media, writing a blog post about it, and sending out a notice to your email newsletter.